Vladimir3V/dapp-work/README.md

 You need some money to buy some food and you decide to take an order.
 * You find the interesting order with a good budget.
-* Contact with the order owner.
+* Contact with the order owner using the contact information.
 Find out that he is psycho.
 Well, let's find another order.
 * Yeah!
-You found it and the customer is a nice guy.
+You find it and the customer is a nice guy.
+Ask the customer to assign you as the freelancer to the order and wait until the order will pop up on the frontend ("Assigned Order" page).
+* When you see in the frontend that the order is poped up and it has your e-mail inside, that means that order is assigned to you and it has been **LOCKED**.
+Right now you can start to work on this order.
+* Be sure to check your e-mail in the order.
+It will help the moderators to solve the possible conflict between you and the order owner.

 Let's imagine that all things went well.
 * You made your job and send it to a customer.
-* The customer is happy and submits that the order is completed.
+* The customer is happy and submits that the order is completed, then the smart contract will send you the budget of the order minus fee (for my contract it's the lowest possible value - 1%).
-* You get your money and buy some nice taco to eat.
+* You get and buy some nice taco to eat.

 Another case.
 You can't deliver the job and you agree with it.
 You can give up on contract by unlocking it and don't forget to tell the customer that you unlocked the order (anyway he can notice that the order is unlocked in the frontend... but be a nice guy and keep the good relationships).